-- 1. Open the gas shut-off valve. - If the device has not been switched on yet: Switch the ON/OFF switch to ON.
-The commissioning assistant starts automatically. - If the device has already been switched on: See chapter "Calling up the commissioning assistant at a later point".
+- 1. Open the gas shut-off valve. - If the appliance has not been switched on yet: Turn on the ON/OFF switch.
+The commissioning assistant starts automatically. - If the appliance has already been switched on: See chapter "Calling up the commissioning assistant at a later point", page 41.